flexera-public/policy_engine_training/10_debugging/README.md

 Runtime errors will indicate the datasource and, if relevant, script that the error occurred on.
 In this case, we know the error occurred in the `js_policy_templates_with_lessons` script.

-When the error is within a JavaScript block, the error will be a JavaScript error.
+When the error is within a `script` block, the error will be a JavaScript error.
 In this case, it looks like we're trying to reference "policy_tablee", which is not defined.

 This pretty straightforwardly looks like a typo.
 If we search for "policy_tablee" in the policy template, we find this code: